Maple Rosemary Gimlet

 Vermont Roots and Outdoor Adventures

-Maple Rosemary Gimlet with garnishes
+Why this Maple Rosemary Gimlet is Special

-This cocktail stays quite close to those original flavors, but uses the rosemary-infused maple syrup in place of the simple syrup and adds a dash of Green Chartreuse for an herbaceous vibe.
-So, flavor-wise, it's a bit more woodsy and cozy than a traditional gimlet.
 It also diverges in its size and strength.
 Because Molly and Chandler are likely to spend a weekend day backcountry skiing, I wanted to create a more refreshing and hydrating cocktail they could sip after a big day on the snow.
-Accordingly, this one is served with a bit more lime than a classic gimlet, on the rocks instead of straight up, and with an optional dash of soda water to lengthen it more.
+Accordingly, this maple rosemary gimlet is served with more lime than a classic gimlet, on the rocks instead of straight up, and with an optional dash of soda water to lengthen it.

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this maple gimlet recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Soda water.
 Optional, but you can use this to top off the drink for a bigger, more refreshing sip.